techjay-c/tp/docs/_includes/quickstart.md

 ### Using ToothTracker's CLI
 ToothTracker is optimized for use via a Command Line Interface which means you can do what you want to get done just by using text input (known as commands).
-Cool right?

-Right now, ToothTracker only understands certain commands (the complete list of commands can be found in Features) and these commands must be formatted in a specific way.
+Right now, ToothTracker only understands certain commands (the complete list of commands can be found in [Features](#features)) and these commands must be formatted in a specific way.
 It’s just the way ToothTracker is wired to think and listen.
 So let’s learn how to talk to ToothTracker!